tenzir/tenzir/rfc/003-remote-pipelines/README.md

-In the future, it would also be nice to offer the same pipeline management functionality through a REST API to make it easier to integrate with a remote VAST node, e.g., build a web UI.)
+In the future, it would also be nice to offer the same pipeline management functionality through a REST API to make it easier to integrate with a remote Tenzir node, e.g., build a web UI.)

 ## Alternatives